He brought peace

 Slightly annoyed at the replies, the activist said, "It's okay...aside from better sanitation and better medicine and education and artificial irrigation and public health care...what did the Romans do for us?"
 The only answer was, "They brought peace! "

-This story got me thinking about the question some people ask, "What did Jesus Christ ever do for us?"
+This story prompted me to reflect on the question some people ask: “What did Jesus Christ ever do for us?”
 How would you answer that question?
-Just as we were able to list the many things the Romans did, we could undoubtedly list many of the things Jesus did for us.
-The basic answer, however, would probably be the same as that given at the end of the skit - he brought peace.
-The angels announced this at his birth: "Glory to God in the highest, and on earth peace among men of good will!"
-Luke 2,14
+Just as we could list the numerous things the Romans did, we could undoubtedly list many of the things Jesus did for us.
+But the fundamental answer would probably be the same one mentioned at the end of the sketch—he brought peace.
+This is what the angels announced at his birth: “Glory to God in the highest, and on earth peace to those on whom his favor rests!”
+Lukas 2,14

-It's easy to read this verse and think, "You must be joking!
+It's easy to read this verse and think, "They must be joking!
 Peace?
-There has been no peace on earth since Jesus was born.”
-But we are not talking about ending armed conflicts or stopping wars, but about the peace with God that Jesus wants to offer us through his sacrifice.
-The Bible says in Colossians 1,21-22 "And you, who were once alienated and enemies in your mind in evil deeds, but now he has reconciled in the body of his flesh through death, to present you holy and blameless and blameless before him."
+There hasn't been any peace on earth since Jesus was born."
+But this isn't about ending armed conflicts or ceasing wars, but about the peace with God that Jesus offers us through his sacrifice.
+The Bible says in Colossians 1:21-22, "And you, who once were alienated and enemies because of your wicked ways, he has now reconciled in his body through death, to present you holy in his sight, without blemish and free from accusation."

-The good news is that Jesus has already done everything we need for peace with God through His birth, death, resurrection and ascension to heaven.
-All we have to do is submit to Him and accept His offer by faith.
-"Therefore we can now rejoice in our wonderful new relationship with God, having received the reconciliation with God through our Lord Jesus Christ."
-Romans 5:11
+The good news is that Jesus, through his birth, death, resurrection, and ascension into heaven, has already done everything we need for peace with God.
+All we have to do is submit to him and accept his offer in faith.
+“Therefore, we can now rejoice in our wonderful new relationship with God, because we have received reconciliation with God through our Lord Jesus Christ.”
+Römer 5:11

 Prayer